-Each of the above two features (WL and FMD) was extracted from HD-sEMG signals in all channels, constructing a $8 \times 8$ feature map.
-The resolution of the $8 \times 8$ feature map was tripled in all directions (up-sampled to $24 \times 24$ ) through bicubic interpolation.
+Each of the above two features (WL and FMD) was extracted from HD-sEMG signals in all channels, constructing a 8×8 feature map.
+The resolution of the 8×8 feature map was tripled in all directions (up-sampled to 24×24) through bicubic interpolation.
 The up-sampled feature maps were then vectorized to 576-length feature vectors, one per task per trial.
-3) Spatial Synchronization:

-During muscle activations, the synchronization between each channel pair may show a distinct pattern, due to both the synchronization between motor units (MUs) and the cross-talk between adjacent channels.
-In our work, spatial synchronization patterns of HD-sEMG signals were extracted to recognize a subjects' identities.
-To calculate the synchronization between each channel pair, we first performed eigenvalue decomposition on the covariance matrix $C \in \mathbb{R}^{2 \times 2}$ of the two channels:
+3) Spatial Synchronization: During muscle activations, the synchronization between each channel pair may show a distinct pattern, due to both the synchronization between motor units (MUs) and the cross-talk between adjacent channels.
+In our work, SS features of HD-sEMG signals were extracted to recognize a subjects' identities.
+To calculate the synchronization between each channel pair, we first performed eigenvalue decomposition on the covariance matrix $C \in \mathbb{R}^{2\times 2}$ of the two channels: